Scripter17/url-cleaner/README.md

 - `minimize`: Remove non-essential parts of URLs that are likely not tracking related.
 - `no-unmangle`: Disable turning `https://user.example.com.example.com` into `https://user.example.com` and `https://example.com/https://example.com/abc` and `https://example.com/xyz/https://example.com/abc` into `https://example.com/abc`.
 - `no-https-upgrade`: Disable replacing `http://` URLs with `https://` URLs.
+- `assume-cctld-is-shortlink`: Treat all domains ending in a 2 letter top level domain as shortlinks.
+Yes this does cause issues with stuff like google.
+- `assume-1-dot-2-is-shortlink`: Treat all domains that are one character followed by a 2 letter top level domain as shortlinks.
+Let's be real, they all are.
 - `unmobile`: Convert `https://m.example.com`, `https://mobile.example.com`, `https://abc.m.example.com`, and `https://abc.mobile.example.com` into `https://example.com` and `https://abc.example.com`.
 - `youtube-unshort`: Turns `https://youtube.com/shorts/abc` URLs into `https://youtube.com/watch?v=abc` URLs.
 - `discord-unexternal`: Replace `images-ext-1.discordapp.net` URLs with the original images they refer to.
 - `discord-compatibility`: Sets the domain of `twitter.com` URLs to the domain specified by the `twitter-embed-domain` variable.
+- `deadname-twitter`: Don't replace `twitter.com` URLs with `x.com` URLs.
+Since twitter.com now redirects to x.com instead of x.com redirecting to twitter.com, changing it to x.com is now sadly the default behavior.
 - `breezewiki`: Sets the domain of `fandom.com` and [BreezeWiki](https://breezewiki.com/) URLs to the domain specified by the `breezewiki-domain` variable.
 - `unbreezewiki`: Turn [BreezeWiki](https://breezewiki.com/) URLs into `fandom.com` URLs.
 - `onion-location`: Send an HTTP GET request to the url and apply the [`Onion-Location`](https://community.torproject.org/onion-services/advanced/onion-location/) response header if found.
+Because this runs on all URLs and the response isn't cached, it's advised you don't use this.
 - `tor2web`: Append the suffix specified by the `tor2web-suffix` variable to `.onion` domains.
 - `tor2web2tor`: Replace `**.onion.**` domains with `**.onion` domains.

-Flags can be added to configs by using the `FlagSet` condition and specified at runtime by doing `--flag flag1 --flag flag2`.

 If a flag is set in a config's `"params"` field, it can be unset using `--unflag flag1 --unflag flag1`.